WayneBlunden/CapstoneProject/README.md

 # To Run the Project Start Here

+## Preliminary Steps
 ### 1. Clone the repo from GitHub
 - Create a new folder to run project in.
 - Navigate to the newly created plan folder in GitBash/Terminal and clone the repo from GitHub.
 The link for the repo is https://github.com/WayneBlunden/CapstoneProject.git

 ### 2. Needed Datafile
-Before you can begin running the project you will need to download the **US_Accidents_March23.csv** dataset.
-This dataset was too large to be included in the repo itself. **US_Accidents_March23.csv** can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
-Download the file and save the unzipped file into the /Data/Raw directory created when cloning the repo
+The dataset US_Accidents_March23 is too large to upload to GitHub so it is not included in this repo, the unzipped file is 2.84 GB before being cleaned.
+To run this project you will need to download the US_Accidents_March23.csv dataset.
+It can be downloaded from [kaggle.com](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
+Download the file and save the unzipped file into the /Data/Raw directory created when cloning the repo before you begin.
+The remaining dataset used in this project is generated in the project itself.

 ### 3. Create a virtual Environment
+To isolate this project from your computer we will be running it within a virtual environment.
+Follow the instructions below to create and activate the virtual environment.
 - Open your Terminal/GitBash and navigate to the directory you cloned the repo to
 - Run the below commands to create the virtual environment, install the required libraries, and activate the virtual environment.